gaoyuan-0086/pmo-meeting-copilot/Readme.md

 Most meeting tools stop at summaries.
 PMO Meeting Copilot aims to go one step further: reconstruct the meeting into structured execution objects.

+## Why I’m building this

+After 15 years working in marketing, I’ve seen a recurring problem in executive decision-making:

+the issue is usually not the decision itself, but what gets lost as that decision travels into execution.

+By the time a decision reaches cross-functional teams, key pieces are often missing:
+- the original context behind the decision
+- the boundaries of what was and was not decided
+- the tradeoffs that were implicitly accepted
+- the additional information teams need in order to act with confidence

+That gap creates friction, misalignment, and unnecessary rework.

+PMO Meeting Copilot is motivated by that gap.
+Its goal is not to produce better meeting notes, but to help reconstruct the context, boundaries, and next steps that make executive decisions executable.

 ## What it does

 Given a meeting transcript, optional supporting materials (deck, memo, pre-read), and optional participant relationships, PMO Meeting Copilot produces: